Use forwarders to get data into Splunk Enterprise

 Here are the main ways that you can configure data inputs on a forwarder:

-- Specify inputs during initial deployment.
+- Specify inputs during the initial deployment of the forwarder.

 - For *nix forwarders, specify inputs directly after installation.